Putin confirms US diplomatic missions in Russia will be cut

 Bill would block Trump from easing sanctions

-The bill would give Congress new power to stop Trump from easing sanctions against Moscow.
+The bill, which passed the Senate on Thursday by a vote of 98-2, would give Congress new power to stop Trump from easing sanctions against Moscow.

 This bill also would set into law penalties President Barack Obama's administration imposed against Russia in December for meddling in the US election last year and for its aggression in Ukraine.
 Obama expelled 35 Russian diplomats and closed Russian compounds in Maryland and New York.
+At the time, Russia did not mount a proportional response, and a Russian Foreign Ministry spokeswoman said Putin was "in no rush to make a decision."

 Congress is investigating Russian hacking into the 2016 elections.
 US intelligence agencies say Russia intervened to tip the election toward Trump.